Enfield Lock: Rail

-Enfield Lock and Turkey Street are in London Travelcard Zone 6.
-Brimsdown is in Travelcard Zone 5.
+Enfield Lock and Turkey Street are in London fare zone 6.
+Brimsdown is in London fare zone 5.
 Oyster Cards are valid at all three stations for travel southbound, and northbound as far as Broxbourne, or on some services, Hertford East.
-Enfield Lock is not on the London Underground network.

 Road

 The A1010 (Hertford Road) passes north–south to the west of Enfield Lock, linking the area to Edmonton and Tottenham to the south, and Waltham Cross, Waltham Abbey and Cheshunt to the north.
 The A1055 (Mollison Avenue) links Enfield Lock to the A10 (Great Cambridge Road) towards Hertford.
 Southbound, the road passes through Brimsdown, Ponder's End and Tottenham Hale.

 The M25 London Orbital Motorway forms the northern border of Enfield Lock.
 From Enfield Lock, the road can be accessed via the A10 at junction 25, to the north of Bulls Cross.
 The M25 carries traffic around London, giving Enfield Lock a direct link to Heathrow Airport, the M11 (for Stansted Airport) and the M1 (for Luton Airport), along with several other arterial routes across both East Anglia and South East England.
 The M25 passes through the Holmesdale Tunnel, just to the north of Enfield Lock.